RadleighSmith/hockley-woods/README.md

 <img src="assets/readme-images/quote-screenshot.png">

-The next section is some aditional links, the reason I have added these is because the user is now at as stage of wanting the find out more information, and insead of scrolling to the top I have directed them after they already now know a little information about the woods from the content above.
+The next section is a quote, I have used this to space the page out so the user isn't overwhelmed with information.

 <img src= "assets/readme-images/additional-links-screenshot.png">

-The last section of the home page before the footer is the 'How to find us' section this include an interactive google maps, Address, and basic directions from main roads and public transport.
-I originally planed for this to have its own page but decided that it would be best situated on the home page.
+The last section of the home page before the footer is the 'How to find us' section this includes an interactive google maps, Address, and basic directions from main roads and public transport.
+I originally planned for this to have its own page but decided that it would be best situated on the home page.

 <img src="assets/readme-images/find-us-screenshot.png">

 ### Wildlife Page

-The wildlife page is has been designed for visitors who are intrested on what they may find whilst visiting the woods.
-It include a opening paragraph and a sentence on keeping respectful to the wildlife, I originally planned for the sentence to be place at the bottom of the page after visitors had read all the content.
-However, I decided that I wanted to this to be above so it cannot be missed as this is one of my aims for the site.
+The wildlife page has been designed for visitors who are interested in what they may find whilst visiting the woods.
+It includes a opening paragraph and a sentence on keeping respectful to the wildlife, I originally planned for the sentence to be placed at the bottom of the page after visitors had read all the content.
+However, I decided that I wanted this to be above so it cannot be missed as this is one of my aims for the site.

-The page has been designed with a flexbox grid with images placed in the small columns and the text in the large columns, using this design made it very easy to add media queries in to scale the content for smaller screens.
+The page has been designed with a flexbox grid with images placed in the small columns and the text in the large columns, using this design made it very easy to add media queries to scale the content for smaller screens.
 Screens that are 750px wide or less the content will be aligned to the middle with the pictures located above the text.

 <img src="assets/readme-images/wildlife-page-screenshot.png">